Olympus E-M5 II vs Panasonic FZ330

-Both the E-M5 II and the FZ330 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the FZ330 followed on from the Panasonic FZ200.
+The FZ330 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M5 II and the Panasonic FZ330?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M5 Mark II:

 - More detail: Offers more megapixels (15.9 vs 12MP) with a 15% higher linear resolution.